 SF343 Wizard Wave

 Start Coleus seeds for this exotic foliage plant that never disappoints!
-Wizard Jade has ivory at the center of the leaves and greens around the edges.
+Wizard Wave has ivory at the center of the leaves and greens around the edges.
 It's a beautiful plant for shade that can be mixed in containers with other shade loving plants.
 Starting the flower seeds indoors in the late winter will provide you with Coleus seedlings for planting outdoors in beds or containers in the spring once frosts have passed.
 Or, keep a Coleus houseplant in a sunny window or under artificial lights for the exotic beauty indoors!

 IP367 Yellow Splash ( Crossandra Infundibuliformis )